kekyo/NamingFormatter/README.md

     keyValues);
 ```

-* You can use easier with tuple expression:
+* We can use easier with tuple expression:

 ``` csharp
 var formatted = Named.Format(